oqolarte/oblong/content/project/alwayscarry.md

 The number of waiting days depends on customer's location.
 6. We track the package and give updates to the customer until they receive it.
 7. When the customer receives the package, the transaction is complete.

+## 'Dropping' Content

+The current way involves a lot of friction on our side, to be honest.
+This is one of the drawbacks of going static: doing things "manually."

+Let's enumerate the steps:

+1. The files, mainly photos of books to be sold, live in the laptop---a MacBook, and are backed up in a OneDrive account.
+The phone can then access the photos via the cloud.
+2. Alternatively, to save on bandwidth, we can transfer over a USB connection, using [Android File Transfer](https://www.android.com/filetransfer/) as the needed middleman.
+The operative word is "needed," because one cannot *just* plug an Android phone into a Mac and be done with it.
+2. On the phone, images will be uploaded on Instagram.
+Since the IG account is already linked to the FB Page, each post shall simultaneously pop up on both platforms.
+*In theory.*
+3. Once posted, we will get the photo ID for each IG post.
+4. Using the ID, we can now embed the IG post on the website, thanks to the workaround mentioned earlier.

+### Taking Photos

+Photo-taking is done during daytime, when we make use of natural light.

+Initially, we used an iPhone to take photos of the books.
+Transferring files between Apple devices (in our case, iPhone and Mac) is easy, using AirDrop.

+However, for reasons that won't be mentioned, the iPhone is sure to be removed from the equation.
+We need to find solutions that don't rely on AirDrop's convenience.

+We have two options left: a digital camera, and an Android phone, the same one where we will be posting on IG.
+For better quality photos, the digital camera is the obvious choice.
+Its SD Card will also fit nicely in one of the Mac's ports.

+The phone's camera will serve as a backup.

+### Syndication of Posts

+If embedding posts from IG would fail somehow in the future, we could just post directly on the website.
+Right now, as mentioned, we focus the content management in IG due to its reach.